gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 daughter hugged one another.
 "Oh, love, your mother's been so worried."

-The bosun waved at the archers to unstring their arrows.
+The bosun waved at the archers to lower their bows.
 "What in five hells has been happening in Forecastle?" he demanded.
 Then he frowned at Piaerre.
 "Do I know you?"

 Erileine told their story quickly.
 She left out Razi's magic sword and Lady Kembe---those parts already seemed like a dream.
 Even